brndnmtthws/brndn-io/content/posts/software-developers-arent-special/index.md

 ## The Reality Check

-The truth is that software development is just one type of expertise among countless others.
-A brilliant programmer might struggle to:
+A brilliant programmer might still struggle to:

 - Design a structurally sound bridge
 - Diagnose a complex medical condition